Circulating tumor DNA: Integrated digital error suppression-enhanced CAPP-Seq

 Integrated digital error suppression (iDES) improves CAPP-Seq analysis of ctDNA in order to decrease error and therefore increase sensitivity of detection.
 Reported in 2016, iDES combines CAPP-Seq with duplex barcoding sequencing technology and with a computational algorithm that removes stereotypical errors associated with the CAPP-Seq hybridization step.
 The method also integrates duplex sequencing where possible, and includes methods for more efficient duplex recovery from cell free DNA.
 The sensitivity of this improved version of CAPP-Seq is 4 in 100,000 copies.

 Whole-genome sequencing

-Whole-genome sequencing investigations have been performed on ctDNA present in different patients with treatment-resistant prostate cancer (the vast majority, and in some cases, metastatic), bladder cancer and control patients who did not present this DNA, including somatic mutations and structural rearrangements in their genomes.
+Whole-genome sequencing investigations have been performed on ctDNA present in different patients with treatment-resistant prostate cancer (the vast majority, and in some cases, metastatic), bladder cancer, and control patients who did not present this DNA, including somatic mutations and structural rearrangements in their genomes.

-This novel and promising technique has provided information on resistance to treatment with androgen receptor signaling inhibitors, intratumoral heterogeneity (thanks to phylogenetic evolution and molecular chronology), chromosomal instability, contribution of ctDNA to metastasis through global transcriptomic patterns (taking into account nucleosomes present in transcription start sites (TSSs) and AR-binding sites (ARBs).
-In this way, the genomic and transcriptomic evolution of ctDNA can be observed, performed in living patients who are developing resistance to treatment, therefore, ctDNA sequencing is elementary to identify clinically relevant differences in the cancer phenotype and to see how therapy is affecting patients.
-Furthermore, the relative homogeneity in driver gene alterations among metastases justifies that genomic and functional alterations in prostate cancer are shared between ctDNA and tissue.
+This novel technique has provided information on resistance to treatment with androgen receptor signaling inhibitors, intratumoral heterogeneity (thanks to phylogenetic evolution and molecular chronology), chromosomal instability, contribution of ctDNA to metastasis through global transcriptomic patterns.
+In this way, the genomic and transcriptomic evolution of ctDNA can be observed and performed in living patients who are developing resistance to treatment. ctDNA sequencing enables identifying clinically relevant differences in the cancer phenotype and seeing how therapy is affecting patients.